 Some have given me more or less satisfaction but everyone belongs to me.

-SDM: Now you work and live in Milan, but you've been studying in Florence, is there something behind you in this city?
+SDM: Now you work and live in Milan, but you studied in Florence, is there something that you carry with you from this city?

 Vito Nesta: Florence is a city I love so much, I have lived the most carefree years of my youth and always come back with great joy.
 From Florence I bring the first experiences in contact with artisans, this has become a feature of my work.

-SDM: What has changed in your job last year?
+SDM: What has changed in your work in the last year?

-Vito Nesta: In my work I feel that decoration belongs to me very much as a form of language and moreover I am more interested in working with the world of collecting.
+Vito Nesta: In my work I feel that decoration belongs to me a lot as a form of language and moreover I am more interested in working with the world of collecting.

 SDM: We've been very impressed with your project Putti capodimonte, A simple gesture of great effect, blurry.
 Although not one of the novelties of the 2017 show, can you tell us more about the genesis of this idea?